 First Alert Forecast: The heat continues

-(WHSV) - The heat continues with storm chances Friday.
-A slight drop in humidity behind a front but temperatures turn even hotter next week.
+(WHSV) - A drop in humidity on the way but temperatures turn even hotter next week.

-FRIDAY: A warm and sunny morning with temperatures in the 70s.
-Increasing clouds for the day ahead of a front.
-Then scattered showers and thunderstorms in the late afternoon and evening.
-Storms will not be completely widespread, but anyone who sees a storm can expect locally heavy rain and gusty winds.
-Best chance of storms between 4-11pm.
-Humid overnight with lows in the upper 60s.
+SATURDAY: As the front crosses early, expect some clouds overhead and an isolated shower or storm early.
+Then turning sunny throughout the day and staying hot.
+A bit of a welcome breeze through the day.
+A slight drop in humidity with highs around 90 again.
+A beautiful Saturday evening ahead as low humidity moves in and temperatures stay in the 80s.
+Clear overnight with lows in the low to mid 60s.

-SATURDAY: Starting off the day with a few clouds and temperatures in the 70s for the morning.
-Turning sunny and still a hot day.
-The ‘cold’ front looks to cross early.
-The earlier it crosses the lower our storm chances will be.
-Right now a few afternoon storms are possible but if winds turn westerly, that will suppress activity.
-Highs will still be around 90.
-Clear skies for Saturday night and a bit more refreshing with lows in the low to mid 60s.
+SUNDAY: A warm but refreshing morning in the 70s.
+Sunny to start and heating up quickly.
+Still hot but not as humid with highs around 90 again.
+Then, a few scattered showers and thunderstorms for the late afternoon and evening hours.
+A few storms may be strong to severe. the biggest threat would be damaging winds.
+Any rain will once again be welcomed but not everyone will see rain.
+Timing will be key with storm strength.
+If the storms come in before sunset the better the chance of severe storms.
+After sunset we can still see some strong storms but the severe threat will be more limited.
+Clearing overnight with lows in the low to mid 60s.

 MID-LATE NEXT WEEK: If you thought it was hot now, temperatures get even hotter.
 Highs in the mid 90s and turning more humid.
 The heat index, or feels-like temperature will be near 100°.
 With the heat and humidity returning expect daily storm chances.